FBDev64/Homelab/Documentation/Pi.md

 It is powered by a [Power Bank](../Documentation/HARDWARE.md#material) of 2600 mAh.

 ## Tasks
+I plan to do a Pico-8 physical console.

 It only runs a webpage, that's it.
 I am currently searching ideas.